chaosprint/glicol/rs/bela/README.md

 ### Step 1

-On your PC, plug in Bela and make sure you can visit `http://bela.local` in your browser.
+Connect Bela to your computer and make sure you can visit `http://bela.local` in your browser.

 ### Step 2